-For me, setting up a home for our first parakeet had a fun sense of expectation, like Christmas Eve or a small slice of what it’s like for new parents setting up a nursery.
+Setting up a home for our first parakeet had a fun sense of expectation.
+Akin to Christmas Eve or even a small slice of what it’s like for new parents setting up a nursery.
 Here are the items you should expect to get for your initial cage setup.

 The first thing you need is a cage – we chose the Prevue Park Plaza Bird Cage (seen above), which is a great quality cage with a lot of features, like the double-locking front door and bowl holders that swing out for easy feeding and watering.
 It worked out really well for socializing, as you can see in the picture.
 The seed catcher also helped minimize messes.

-Ultimately this cage did not work for Toby because she refused to go below the level the of the food cups, so instead of a 18″ x 18″ 49″ cage, she lived in a 18″ square block.
-Our second parakeet, Kelly, also ended up living in this cage and ended up absolutely hating it because it was too small for her to fly in at all.
+This cage did not work for Toby because she refused to go below the level the of the food cups.
+Instead of a 18″ x 18″ 49″ cage, she lived in a 18″ square block.
+Our second parakeet, Kelly, also ended up living in this cage and absolutely hated it because it was too small for her to fly in at all.

-You’ll want to get a supply of food, seeds or pellets are the main options, or some combination of the two.
-I’m planning a post solely on that issue, so my suggestion is to buy whatever your bird has been used to eating.
+You’ll want to get a supply of parakeet food.
+Seeds or pellets are the main options, or some combination of the two.
+Generally you should buy whatever your bird has been eating.
 The trauma of the move will throw him off enough, without trying to get him onto another food immediately.

-Parakeets need a few different kinds of perches, and perches of varying sizes which all serve a different function for their feet and beaks.
+Parakeets need a few different kinds of perches.
+They also need perches of varying sizes which all serve a different function for their feet and beaks.
 Here are examples of the types you will want to provide:

 Your budgie will also need to start out with a few basic toys.
 They may come home without having learned to play with toys, but you can show them what to do easily.
 They learn very quickly and have a natural inclination to play.
 Toys are also critical for beak maintenance, preening instinct and satisfying the limitless drive to chew.

-When you’re setting everything up, keep in mind that depending on where your parakeet came from he may not know how to move around on the cage bars and he may not be able to fly depending on whether his wings were clipped and how severely.
-So, have an eye towards making the cage easy to get around – the comfy perches are great for mobility, if you buy the longer perch it can create a flexible ramp leading to the food and water bowls and other toys and perches.
-Try to think about how your parakeet will move around the cage – you’ll be able to make adjustments once you have him home, of course, but it’s not always so easy when there’s a bird in the cage!
+When you’re setting everything up, keep in mind that depending on where your parakeet came from he may not know how to move around on the cage bars.
+He also may not be able to fly depending on whether his wings were clipped and how severely.
+So, have an eye towards making the cage easy to get around – comfy perches are great for mobility, if you buy the longer perch it can create a flexible ramp leading to the food and water bowls and other toys and perches.
+Try to think about how your parakeet will move around the cage.
+You’ll be able to make adjustments once you have him home, of course, but it’s not always so easy when there’s a bird in the cage!

 For socializing and treats you’ll want Millet, your parakeet may not know it right when he comes home, but this is his favorite treat.